the-great-abby/ai-ide-api/client_onboarding_user_story.md

 ---

 **Now your project can always stay up-to-date with the latest rules—no manual copying required!**

+> **Quartermaster “Patch” McDebug says:**
+> - Use `http://localhost:9104` for API access from your host machine.
+> - Use `http://test-api:8000` for API access from inside Docker/test containers.
+> - If you must reach the host from a container, use `http://host.docker.internal:9104`.
+> - Never use `localhost:8000`, `api:8000`, or `localhost:9103` for direct API access from the host or test containers.
+> - And remember, Patch is always watching for scallywags who break the rules!